peiyunh/kalman_filter/README.md

 ### Part 3: Estimating marker locations
 To estimate marker locations along with the state of COM, we simply add marker locations (in body coordinate system) into our state variable.
 There are two modifications we need to make based on the solution of Part 1:
-- Make sure we initialize the additional dimensions of the state and also specify variance of esitmates. [`doit_slam.m`](doit_slam.m)
+- Make sure we initialize the additional dimensions of the state and also specify variance of esitmates. [(`doit_slam.m`)](doit_slam.m)
 - Instead of using predefined marker body configuration, we always refer to the state variable for markers' relative location.
-Thus, when computing the Jacobian in measurement, we need to compute the derivatives w.r.t. the marker location as well. [`predict_markers_slam.m`](predict_markers_slam.m).
+Thus, when computing the Jacobian in measurement, we need to compute the derivatives w.r.t. the marker location as well. [(`predict_markers_slam.m`)](predict_markers_slam.m)

 Please find our results of part 3 under [`part3`](/part3), which contains state estimates (p3a0x) and visualizations.
 For an example, we show visualization of p3n00 below.
 ![Spatial Track](/part3/p3n00_spatial_track.png)